MatthewHarrigan/on-call/README.md

 ## Create config.json

-The config.json will contain values for your team: staff, charge code and Confluence calendar api endpoint.
-Supports multiple teams and calendars
+The config.json will contain values for your departments, teams, charge code and Confluence calendar api endpoints etc. Supports multiple teams and calendars

 ```json
 {